YarabothulaSriya/VASHISHTHACKTHON-/README.md

 EXACT STEPS TO TEST THE PROJECT:

- 1.We need to install all the required packages in both cmd and vscode 2.After that we will get one url like( http://127.0.0.1:5000) because it is a development project 3.We need to paste that url in chrome
+ 1.We need to install all the required packages in both cmd and vscode 2.Then we need syntax like python mainfile.py(here python app.py) 2.After that we will get one url like( http://127.0.0.1:5000) because it is a development project 3.We need to paste that url in chrome
  4.Then we will get the front cam to detect our emotion